sveinb/pbserve/README.md

     </script>

 Since websockets are symmetrical after connecting, the server can also call functions on the client.
 The .proto file doesn't specify which way the function call goes.

+It is worth noting that the client doesn't require a copy of the .proto file, only the server does.
+The schema is exchanged automatically and in a compact, binary form upon connection.